rust-lang/rust/text/0000-inline-semantic.md

 These drawbacks are the main reason why restriction 3 "debug-info independence" is added to the motivation.

+(A debuginfo-based stack trace proposal can be found at [RFC 2154].)

 ### `SourceContext` generic parameter

 Introduced as an [alternative in RFC 1669][source_context], inspired by GHC's implicit parameter: